Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         1c.
-In case the manifest contains these relative paths, these paths SHOULD be used in combination with the [=POST_URL=] to HTTP POST each of the different segments from the live encoder or ingest source
-        to the processing entity.
+In case the manifest contains these relative paths, these paths SHOULD be used in combination with the [=POST_URL=] to HTTP POST each of the different segments from the ingest source to the processing entity.
-     2. The live encoder or ingest source MAY send updated versions of the manifest, this manifest cannot override current settings and relative paths or break currently running and
+     2. The ingest source MAY send
+        updated versions of the manifest,
+        this manifest cannot override current
+        settings and relative paths or break currently running and